 - Learn your legal rights as an injured maritime worker

-Jobs in the maritime injury can be very dangerous and damage and injury to the back is not uncommon when accidents occur or just because of the physically demanding nature of the job.
-For example, lifting heavy cargo for many years loading and unloading ships can cause degeneration in the spinal disks with resulting pain and possible debilitation.
+For example, lifting heavy cargo for many years while loading and unloading ships can cause degeneration in the spinal disks, resulting in pain and possible debilitation.

 There is also the potential for a wide variety of accidents on ships and in ports and dock areas that can result in back injuries: